alexbrjo/inferiorGL.js/README.md

 InferiorGL was designed to function just like a traditional graphics library, but due to my own lack of experience and poor attention to detail it's hard to call it a graphics library at all.
+But in all seriousness I'm writing this for better understand what goes into rending 3D graphics and to get practice writing larger code projects.

 How to try it out
 ----------------------